-The San Diego County Water Authority (SDCWA) is undertaking a $530m project to raise the San Vicente Dam in San Diego, California, US.
-It is the highest dam raise project undertaken in the United States and the highest roller compacted concrete dam raise in the world.
+The San Diego County Water Authority (SDCWA) performed a major project to raise the San Vicente Dam in San Diego, California, US.
+It is the highest dam raise project undertaken in the US and the highest roller compacted concrete dam raise in the world.

-The project met with a notable milestone when the dam was raised to its intended height of 337ft in October 2012.
-Other auxiliary works for the project are expected to be completed by 2013 and the dam is expected to be fully filled by 2017.
-About 5,500 people are involved in the raising of the dam.
+The project encountered a significant milestone when the dam was raised to its intended height of 337ft in October 2012.
+Certain auxiliary works for the dam raise project were completed in June 2014 and the dam is expected to be fully filled within the next five years.
+Approximately 5,500 people were involved in the raising of the dam.

 Original construction of the dam

 The idea of constructing the dam primarily sprouted through anticipation of receiving water from the Colorado River Aqueduct, which was being constructed during the 1930s.
 The idea was first met with disapproval in 1939 by the residents of San Diego.
 The residents, however, gave in to the idea a year later after realising the population was increasing.

 Construction of the dam began in 1940 and was completed in 1943.
 The dam was designed favouring a possible raise for the future, with its grout curtain being extended and positioning being done to facilitate an increase in height.

 The original dam measured 220ft in height, 980ft in length, with its catchment area covering 75m² and its surface area covering 118m².
 The reservoir had a capacity of 111,000,000m³.

 Around 80% of the water supply in San Diego is imported from the Lower Colorado River (50%) and Bay Delta (30%), located in northern California, through conveyance systems covering almost 640km.